vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/06_paradevatApAramArthyAdhikAraH.md

 CREATED BEINGS:

 Those who are considered as the chief among these gods, namely, Brahma, Rudra, Indra and others are created beings subject to the law of karma, as can be proved by pramāņas.
-It has been said, "When 'all individual beings and even the aggregate jiva (Samashti) have gone into dissolution and when mahat has become merged into prakriti (from which it evolved), there is one remaining as the soul of the universe and He is the Lord Narayana."
-Again it is said, “The god Narayana is at the beginning; from Him arises Brahma", "Narayana is the Supreme Deity; From Him was born Brahma, the four-faced, and from Brabma arose Rudra, 0 goddess ", and further, it is stated, "Then you, "the irresistible, assumed the form of Visbou from that eternal existence (viz.
-Narayana) for the protection of all beings."
+It has been said, "When 'all individual beings and even the aggregate jiva (Samashti) have gone into dissolution and when mahat has become merged into prakriti (from which it evolved), there is one remaining as the soul of the universe and He is the Lord Narāyaṇa."
+Again it is said, “The god Narāyaṇa is at the beginning; from Him arises Brahma", "Narāyaṇa is the Supreme Deity; From Him was born Brahma, the four-faced, and from Brabma arose Rudra, 0 goddess ", and further, it is stated, "Then you, "the irresistible, assumed the form of Visbou from that eternal existence (viz.
+Narāyaṇa) for the protection of all beings."
 From this it is clear that, by his own will, He incarnated as the middle one (i.e. Viṣṇu) of the Trinity.
-He who is expressed by the names, Visbau and Narayana, iş stated to have been the ultimate cause of the world in His previous and original state.
+He who is expressed by the names, Visbau and Narāyaṇa, iş stated to have been the ultimate cause of the world in His previous and original state.
 It is

 1. Mababharata: Santi parva 210-24.
-2. Varaha Puranam: 25-6.
-3. Varaha Puranam: 90–3.
+2. Varaha Purāṇam: 25-6.
+3. Varaha Purāṇam: 90–3.
 4. Rāmayana : Uttara Kanda (Brahma's words ) "101-26.

 74 CHAPTER

 also said elsewhere, " There is no "being in the world that is eternal, either among those that move or among those that do not move, except that one Primaeval Puruṣa called Vasudeva."
 This declares that He alone is eternal.
 Therefore, other views such as the following: "The gods of the trinity (Brahma, Viṣṇu, and Siva), are of equal greatness"; "The three gods of the Trinity are only one", "Īśvara is above and beyond the Trinity" "Either Brabma or Rudra among the Trinity is the Sapreme Lord "-these views stating equality, identity, the exis. tence of an entity superior to all the three of the Trinity and the supremacy of a different member of the Trinity, are against the pramāņas.
-That Brahma, Radra, and the like are created beings subject to karma may be seen in the following passages :-" Theo purusha or person created by Him (Narayana) is called Brahma in the world".
+That Brahma, Radra, and the like are created beings subject to karma may be seen in the following passages :-" Theo purusha or person created by Him (Narāyaṇa) is called Brahma in the world".
 "Having 'caused the dissolution of the worlds before, you lay on the waters of the great ocean and created me at first by your Māya (will).", " Brahma's name is Ka and I, Isa role over all embodied beings.
 We two were born from your limbs.
-Therefore you are called Kesava (Ka and Isa)" Further Brahma says, "I was born from His graciousness for some reason and you, from His wrath, for some other reason, in one of the earlier creations."
+Therefore you are called Keśava (Ka and Isa)" Further Brahma says, "I was born from His graciousness for some reason and you, from His wrath, for some other reason, in one of the earlier creations."
 The very words of these rival gods, which are, so to say, a deed of release written with their own hands, declare this truth.
 That Brahma and Radrs are subject to karma and attained their high status, because of having worshipped the Lord of all with special rites, may be seen from the following pags ages : -- "All the gods sacrifice to Vasudeva and all the gods bow to Vasudeva."
-"Brahma, "Rudra and Indra, together with all other gods and the great rishis worship the divine Narayana or Hari, the greatest of Gods ", " Meditating constantly on the
+"Brahma, "Rudra and Indra, together with all other gods and the great rishis worship the divine Narāyaṇa or Hari, the greatest of Gods ", " Meditating constantly on the

 5. Mababharata: Santiparva 347-32 6.
-Manusmriti 1-11 7.
+ManuSmr̥ti 1-11 7.
 Rāmayana: Uttarakanda 1044 8.
 Harivamsa (Siva's words) 131-48

-9. Mahabharata Santiparva 352-62 10. ?
-11. Mahabharata Santiparva 350-30 12.
-Mahabharata Santiparva 210-33
+9. Mahābhārata Santiparva 352-62 10. ?
+11. Mahābhārata Santiparva 350-30 12.
+Mahābhārata Santiparva 210-33

 ON THE SUPREME DEITY